wwwidonja/ML-Showcase/README.md

-# MLDS-homeworks
+# Machine Learning Implementations
-This is the private repository of Machine Learning for Data Science homeworks.
+This repository serves as a showcase of the machine learning approaches studied and implemented as part of the Machine Learning for Data Science course at the Data Science Masters' course at DF@FRI UL.
 All work is my own.

 It is advised to look at individual .pdf reports in each folder for better understanding of the provided code.